 Amongst others, was l'Arianna dormiente' which the painter had chosen as a model.
 With his fresco, Raphael also wanted to allude to a theme much glorified by contemporary poets who celebrated Giulio II as a new Apollo and his papacy as the new golden age for poetry and art.

-‘EXPULSION OF HELIODORUS' (Raphael and Giulio Romano 1512-1514) For the frescos of the ‘stanza di Eliodoro', Giulio II's courtroom , Raphael planned a special figurative programme which clearly hints at the problem of the church.
+‘EXPULSION OF HELIODORUS' (Raphael and Giulio Romano 1512-1514) For the frescoes of the ‘stanza di Eliodoro', one of the four Raphael's rooms in Vatican and Giulio II's courtroom, Raphael planned a special figurative agenda which clearly hinted at the problem of the Church.

 Therefore the expulsion of Heliodorus from the temple of Jerusalem was interpreted as a warning for the French that in that moment (1512) they had occupied some property of the church.
 To represent the dramatic event, Raphael chose a type of coincidental narration in which successive moments of the same event are represented at the same time in one painting.